pmelsted/bifrost/README.md

 <path_to_lib_folder>/libbifrost.a -pthread -lz
 ```

 The default maximum *k*-mer size supported is 31.
-To work with larger *k*, the code using the Bifrost API must be compiled and linked with the flag `-DMAX_KMER_SIZE=x` where `x` is a larger and appropriate number (a power of 2), such as:
+To work with larger *k*, the code using the Bifrost API must be compiled and linked with the flag `-DMAX_KMER_SIZE=x` where `x` is a larger multiple of 32, such as:
 ```
 -DMAX_KMER_SIZE=64 -O3 -std=c++11 -march=native
 ```